-There is no express provision in the Special Defense Contribution law on the treatment of holders of ADSs with respect to Cypriot Defense Tax on dividends nor is there any specific guidance issued by the Cypriot tax authorities on the point.
-We are of the view that holders of ADSs will be subject to the same treatment as holders of shares with respect to the liability of Cypriot Defense Tax on dividends and, therefore, the provision of sections "- Taxation of Dividends and Distributions" and "- Deemed Distributions" above would apply equally to the holders of ADSs.
+There is no express provision in the Special Contribution for Defence law on the treatment of holders of ADSs with respect to Special Contribution for Defence on dividends nor is there any specific guidance issued by the Cypriot tax authorities on the point.
+We are of the view that holders of ADSs will be subject to the same treatment as holders of shares with respect to the liability of Special Contribution for Defence on dividends and, therefore, the provision of sections "- Taxation of Dividend Income" and "- Deemed Dividend Distributions" above would apply equally to the holders of ADSs.